MichaelMMacLeod/utrl/README.md

 I consider `utrl` more of an art project than a useful tool.
 It's asthetically pleasing, but a royal pain to use. `utrl` lacks almost every built-in feature one would expect out of a programming language including types, numbers, booleans, structs, and so on.
 That being said, it *is* possible with enough effort to write some [interesting programs](#examples). `utrl` is Turing-complete, and while I do not have a rigorous proof of this, I have written a [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter in it, which can be found [here](./test/programs/brainfuck.defs).

 Possibly the only advantage `utrl` has over other languages is that it produces [helpful error messages](#error-code-index) at the (arguably) *correct* time.
 Errors with `utrl` definitions are detected when definitions are compiled as opposed to when they are used.
-This is different from Rust and Racket which both (as of 2024) detect some errors only when a macro is *used*, and not when it is *defined*:
+This is different from Rust and Racket which both (as of 2024) detect some errors only when a macro is *used*, and not when it is *defined*.
+In what follows, a macro is defined in each language that captures two variables under different ellipses/stars, but then uses both variables under the same ellipsis/star.
+This is a problem when each variable binds a different number of terms.
+Arguably, the clearest behavior here is to error out when the macro is defined instead of waiting to signal an error when it is used incorrectly.

 - Rust
   ```rust